* Mana Break quickly eats away at Bristleback's small mana pool, preventing him from spamming

 Warpath stacks, while also giving his allies a chance to counter his high defense.

 * However Bristleback can generally catch and kill a lone Jakiro.
-Your only effective in a group
+And Jakiro is only effective in a group.

 Blast Off!, with Fortune's End.